Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation

 \subsection{SA settings}

 \cite{saltar02} and \cite{saltar04} have defined several objectives, called SA settings, that sensitivity indices can address.
 These SA settings aims at clarifying the objectives of the analysis.
-They are listed in \cite{saltar04} as follows: \begin{itemize} \item Factors Prioritization (FP) Setting, to know on which inputs the reduction of uncertainty leads to the largest reduction of the output uncertainty; \item Factors Fixing (FF) Setting, to determine which inputs can be fixed at given values without any loss of information in the model output; \item Variance Cutting (VC) Setting, to know which inputs have to be fixed to obtain a target value on the output variance; \item Factors mapping (FM) Setting, to determine which inputs are most responsible for producing values of the output in a specific region of interest. \end{itemize} In the case of independent inputs, the Sobol' indices directly address the FP, FF and VC Settings (see \cite{saltar04}).
-In the case of dependent inputs, the classical ANOVA-Sobol' decomposition does not hold anymore and the VC setting cannot be directly obtained with Sobol' indices (see \cite{saltar02}).
-However, the FP Setting can be achieved using the independent and full first order Sobol' indices.
-The FF Setting is more difficult to address in the presence of dependencies.
-Indeed, fixing one or more of the input factors, has an impact on all the input factors that are correlated with them.
-However, as explained in \cite{martar15}, independent and full total Sobol' indices can help understanding the FF Setting in the dependent framework.
+They are listed in \cite{saltar04} as follows: \begin{itemize} \item Factors Prioritization (FP) Setting, to know on which inputs the reduction of uncertainty leads to the largest reduction of the output uncertainty; \item Factors Fixing (FF) Setting, to determine which inputs can be fixed at given values without any loss of information in the model output; \item Variance Cutting (VC) Setting, to know which inputs have to be fixed to obtain a target value on the output variance; \item Factors mapping (FM) Setting, to determine which inputs are most responsible for producing values of the output in a specific region of interest. \end{itemize}